rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 ![getBalance accounts 0](/assets/img/tutorials/setup-truffle-oz/image-37.png)

-The balance is 0 and we need some tR-BTC to pay gas fees, they will be used to publish smart contracts or interact with them.
+The balance is 0 and we need some tR-BTC to pay gas fees, which will be used to publish smart contracts and interact with them.
-We shall get some tR-BTC in the next step.
+We shall obtain some in the next step.

 # TestNet Faucet